Geoscience Statement on Inclusivity

 GeoPath is a peer-to-peer mentorship initiative which seeks to invite a range of diverse students and collaborators, levelling the playing field for traditionally underrepresented groups in the earth sciences.

 Progress towards a more diverse, equitable, and inclusive department takes work.
 Want to get involved?
-Look for the latest notices on the Weeks e-mail listserv, or contact the D&I Committee: email@example.com
+Get started with this D&I committee resource grid and look for the latest notices on the Weeks e-mail listserv, or contact the D&I Committee: email@example.com

 Diversity & Inclusion Resources